vyanphan/bomb_defusal/README.md

 ### On the Subject of Who's on First
 - When the prompt appears, enter the display as-is, then the 6 words as-is, separated by commas.
     ```
+    [MODULE] whos

       > Display:        your
         Buttons:        like,you are,what?,uh uh,right,you're
       RIGHT
     ```
 - Type `help` to see the order in which to enter the 6 words on the buttons: